 Click here to find out about government funded schools.

-Click on the right to view our current menu.
+Click on the right to view a sample/past menu.
 You can also view and book these via ParentPay in the ‘Booking & Selection section.

 Ensure that you make your child’s choice from the correct option identified with the applicable year group.
 The menu options without a year group are available to all children on a school meal.